Eye-Tracking for Diverse and Advanced Learning Techniques in Chemistry Education

 So, how does eye-tracking work and what can we learn from it?
-Eye-tracking research conducted at two historically black colleges and universities showcase crucial insight into what students are looking at during exams: When students encounter word problems, they spend valuable seconds looking outside the optimal area of interest.
+Eye-tracking research conducted at two historically black colleges and universities showcases crucial insight into what students are looking at during exams: When students encounter word problems, they spend valuable seconds looking outside the optimal area of interest.
 They especially default to this when encountering problems that they’ve not seen in a while.
 For timed exams like the critical standardized exam, those seconds matter.
 Seconds amount to minutes, and ultimately dictate whether or not a student passes.

 Eye-tracking effectively studies visual attention in a variety of science and mathematics learning settings.
 With this tool, researchers explore problem-solving methods as well as difficulties students face solving certain problems.
 Understanding perceptual properties can be used as a guidepost for learning attention through eye movements, according to studies.
-With this data, we can enhance students’ ability to problem solve quickly.
+With this data, we can enhance students’ ability to problem-solve quickly.

 HARNESSING EYE-TRACKING TECHNOLOGY TO ENHANCE PROBLEM-SOLVING

-The insights that eye-tracking technology provides allows our research team to build an improved online learning system.
+The insights that eye-tracking technology provides allow our research team to build an improved online learning system.
 This information can lead to improved reasoning, critical thinking, and performance on standardized and timed chemistry exams.
 The structure of this system is designed to generate and expedite critical thinking.